accole/Sports-Analytics/README.md

 # knn_position.py

-- Attempts to model NBA positions by a players' height and weight using K Nearest Neighbors
+- Attempts to model NBA positions by a players' height and weight using K Nearest Neighbors Classification.
 - Highest recorded test accuracy = % (K = 11)
 - (K = 3) test accuracy = %
 - In this learning problem, higher values of K will fit the model better to the test data, but the